 Pregnancy Care

 Chinese Medicine always takes an individualised approach to treatment.
 It has an elaborate system of diagnostic analysis that adapts to the specific symptoms and body signs that any one person presents.
-The full range of Chinese Medicine skills including acupuncture, acupressure and Chinese herbal medicine offer a reputable treatment option for the management of pregnancy.
+The full range of Chinese Medicine skills including acupuncture, acupressure and Chinese herbal medicine offer a reliable and reputable treatment option for the management of pregnancy.

-Assisted Conception: Level Three - Weak or Unclear Evidence of Efficacy This level of evidence is applied to conditions that have not yet shown clear, consistent results.
+Level Three evidence is applied to conditions that have not yet shown clear, consistent results.
 Keep in mind that any single study demonstrating a positive effect is insufficient; it is only after a series of consistent studies that science will draw a positive conclusion.
 And please also keep in mind that ‘lack of evidence of efficacy’ is not the same thing as ‘evidence of lack of efficacy’!

 Bazzan AJ, Zabrecky G, Monti DA, Newberg AB.
 Current evidence regarding the management of mood and anxiety disorders using complementary and alternative medicine.
 Expert Review of Neurotherapeutics.
 2014 Apr;14(4):411-23.